Electron diffraction: Electron microscopes and early electron diffraction

-Apparently independent of this effort was work at Siemens-Schuckert by Reinhold Rüdenberg.
+Apparently independent of this effort was work at Siemens-Schuckert by Reinhold Rudenberg.
 According to patent law (U.S. Patent No. 2058914 and 2070318, both filed in 1932), he is the inventor of the electron microscope, but it is not clear when he had a working instrument.
 He stated in a very brief article in 1932 that Siemens had been working on this for some years before the patents were filed in 1932, so his effort was parallel to the university effort.
 He died in 1961, so similar to Max Knoll, was not eligible for a share of the Nobel Prize.